FACEM - provenience studies on pottery in the central mediterranean

 Clicking on a site/region will produce a list of all fabric types assigned to this site/region, ordererd by type of ware.

-3. Sampling sites: blue points on the map indicate sites where samples have been taken.
+3. Discovery sites: blue points on the map indicate sites where samples have been taken.
 Clicking on a site will produce the samples that were taken at this specific site.

 Watch the support video on YouTube: